veltzer/demos-devops-terraform/exercises/intermediate/06/exercise.md

 }
 ```

-Ah, so our arns for the key pairs verify the region for each key!
+Ah, so our ARNs for the key pairs verify the region for each key!

 ## *Please destroy before moving to the next section*